Sunday, May 21

 Twin Buttes as seen from Interstate 94, looking south through a bug-splattered windshield

-In Montana, the scouting misson of Capt.
+In Montana, the scouting mission of Capt.
 Thompson returned to Gibbon’s main force with their report on the previous day’s contact.
-Deciding that the location was a suitable camp location, the Montana Column began to set up at the new position along the north bank of the Yellowstone just west of the Rosebud.
-As this was underway a trader arrived in a small boat from Bozeman to sell various goods to the troops.
+They also brought the news that as they had approached the main camp from the rear they had discovered signs that the force was being tailed by enemy scouts.
+This information in hand, and deciding that the location was a suitable camp location, Gibbon ordered that the main camp began to set up at the new position along the north bank of the Yellowstone just west of the Rosebud.

 The Yellowstone River